WeblateOrg/weblate/docs/user/profile.rst

 .. versionadded:: 2.5

-By default, this will show the components of projects you are subscribed to, cross-referenced with your preferred languages.
+By default, this will show the components of projects you are watching, cross-referenced with your preferred languages.
 You can switch to different views using the drop-down menu on the highlighted button.